WLenhard/cNORM/cran-comments.md

 ## R CMD check results
-There were no ERRORs or WARNINGs.
-There were NOTES on potential link and DOI issues in DESCRIPTION, which are correct, however.
+There were no ERRORs, WARNINGs or NOTEs.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.